-Reza Zoughi, a research and teaching leader in nondestructive evaluation, has joined Iowa State University as the Kirby Gray (Battelle) Chair in Engineering in the Department of Electrical and Computer Engineering.
+Reza Zoughi, a research and teaching leader in nondestructive evaluation, has joined Iowa State University as the director of the Center for Nondestructive Evaluation and the Kirby Gray (Battelle) Chair in Engineering in the Department of Electrical and Computer Engineering.

 Prior to joining Iowa State, Zoughi was with the Missouri University of Science and Technology (previously Missouri-Rolla) since 2001 as the Schlumberger Distinguished Professor and director of the Applied Microwave Nondestructive Testing Laboratory.
 Under his leadership, the laboratory became well known for its excellence in microwave and millimeter wave nondestructive testing and evaluation.